Skip to content

 Wortstellung im Nebensatz

 In German main clauses, the verb is in position 2.
 But in subordinate clauses?
-The verb gets KICKED TO THE END!
-'Ich weiß, dass er DEUTSCH LERNT' — the conjugated verb 'lernt' waits at the very end.
+The verb gets kicked to the end!
+'Ich weiß, dass er Deutsch lernt' — the conjugated verb 'lernt' waits at the very end.
 This is one of the most distinctive features of German.

-German subordinate clauses require the conjugated verb at the END.
+German subordinate clauses require the conjugated verb at the end.
 This creates a 'verb bracket' structure that feels backward to English speakers, but it's completely logical once you understand it.

-English keeps normal word order in subordinate clauses: 'I know that he LEARNS German' — 'learns' stays in the middle.
+English keeps normal word order in subordinate clauses: 'I know that he learns German' — 'learns' stays in the middle.
 German sends it to the end!

-Why you need this Explaining reasons: 'Ich bleibe zu Hause, weil ich krank BIN.'
-Expressing opinions: 'Ich denke, dass das richtig IST.'
-Describing conditions: 'Wenn ich Zeit HABE, komme ich.'
+Why you need this Explaining reasons: 'Ich bleibe zu Hause, weil ich krank bin.'
+Expressing opinions: 'Ich denke, dass das richtig ist.'
+Describing conditions: 'Wenn ich Zeit habe, komme ich.'

 Ich weiß, dass er jeden Tag Deutsch lernt.